qwerinope/myPyScripts/noordhoffPDFCreator/README.md

 It requires `noordhoff.py` for use as a library.

 It also requires a file called `noordhoff.json`.
 There's an example [here](noordhoff.json).
 If you're using this program, you should be able to figure out the rest.

+# noordhoff-qt.py
+QT6 GUI made using PySide6.
+Use pyinstaller to create a standalone executable.

+Input the book URL in the top input, and select the download location with the 'Save as' button.
+Then press 'Download' and wait.